LamQuC/Mart-transaction-simulator-with-LLM-sale-agent/README.md

 - **dbt Errors:** Ensure all models reference the correct columns (see `int_transaction_details` for schema).
 - **Streamlit Errors:** Use `st.rerun()` instead of deprecated `st.experimental_rerun()` if needed.

----

-## Author

-- Project by [Your Name/Team]
-- For questions or contributions, please open an issue or pull request.

----

-Feel free to further customize this README for your team or deployment!